TheFes/cheapest-energy-hours/documentation/1-source_sensor.md

 The entity_id of the sensor containing the source data
 ***
 ### **attr_today** <span style="color:grey">_string (default: raw_today)_</span>
-The attribute which has the datetimes and prices for today used by the macro
+The attribute that has the datetimes and prices for today used by the macro
 ***
 ### **attr_tomorrow** <span style="color:grey">_string (default: raw_tomorrow)_</span>
-The attribute which has the datetimes and prices for tomorrow used by the macro
+The attribute that has the datetimes and prices for tomorrow used by the macro
 ***
 ### **attr_all** <span style="color:grey">_string (default: prices)_</span>
-The attribute which contains both the data of today and tomorrow if provided by the sensor
+The attribute that contains both the data of today and tomorrow if provided by the sensor
 ***
 ### **time_key** <span style="color:grey">_string (default: start)_</span>
 The key used in the attributes of your integration for the start times of the hours